szu-ai/uav-policy-transfer-drl/README.md

 | Analytic OSD+Fuzzy+OP-CBRS | -1.46 | 0.0196 | -0.064 | 0.0162 | 0.30 | 0.126 |

 ### 9.3 Baseline and Ablation Evaluation

+<p align="justify">This ablation table shows the contribution of the main modules.
+The configuration without OP-CBRS does not complete the full target-domain route, which indicates that dense potential-based shaping is important for reliable route-level learning.
+The configuration without OSD still completes the route, but the complete transferred framework provides a stronger balance between full route completion, localization accuracy, time, and energy.</p>

 | Configuration | Psucc (%) | τavg (s) | Dinc/Ep. | Aloc (%) | Econ (Wh) | WP |
 |---|---:|---:|---:|---:|---:|---:|